marekandreas/elpa/INSTALL.md

 If you want to build *ELPA* with MPI support, please have a look at "A) Setting of MPI compiler and libraries".
 For builds without MPI support, please have a look at "B) Building *ELPA* without MPI support".
+**NOTE** that if *ELPA* is build without MPI support, it will be serial unless the OpenMP parallization is explicitely enabled.

 Please note, that it is absolutely supported that both versions of the *ELPA* library are build and installed in the same directory.